 Seasonal activities in Tygart Lake State Park

-When you take an RV trip to Tygart Lake State Park, you'll want to bring your fishing gear and get ready for some great fishing.
-You can fish from the banks of the lake or from a fishing boat, and you can bring your own or rent one from the marina.
+When you come to Tygart Lake State Park, you'll want to bring your fishing gear along in the Sprinter and get ready for some great fishing.
+You can fish from the banks of the lake or a fishing boat.
+You can bring your own boat or rent one from the marina.
 The park's fish are plentiful and reproduce naturally rather than being replenished by restocking.
-You'll be able to fish for walleye, perch, northern pike and panfish.
+You'll be able to fish for walleye, perch, northern pike, and panfish.